VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/life_cycle.md

   d.
 Maintain communication with end users throughout the development life cycle in order to prevent unexpected adjustments to requirements in later stages of development.

-A widely adopted software development strategy involves dividing a development project over several periods.
+NOTE: A widely adopted software development strategy involves dividing a development project over several periods.
 It is advised to use an approach that enables to release partial deliverables to users each period, which enables user feedback upon each deliverable during the entire lifetime of the project, and provides ample opportunities for clarification of requirements or adapt their priorities.

 ## 1.2.3 Design
 Here the software architecture is defined, describing the high-level structure, components, interfaces, and interactions of the software system.
 The architectural design lays the groundwork for the detailed design and implementation phases.